 Whether it’s from Montessori-inspired activities, honest talks about race and acceptance from a young age, or a combination of a number of factors, I’m happy to say that my now-adult children have friends from various heritages around the world.
 In fact, my son’s wife is African-American, Puerto Rican, Cherokee, and German.
 My daughter’s husband is British.

 My ancestors are Finnish and Norwegian with a touch of Swedish.
 My husband’s ancestry is a mixture of Polish, English, Irish, French, and German.
 We look forward to the diversity and unity of our multicultural family now and in the next generation (when I become a grandmother in November)!
-(Update: See my granddaughter, Zoey, in action on our YouTube channel!)
+(Update: See my grandchildren, Zoey, Sophia, and Caleb in action on our YouTube channel!)

 Learn more about my eBook Montessori at Home or School: How to.
 Teach Grace and Courtesy!
 I’m also one of the coauthors of the book Learn with Play – 150+ Activities for Year-round Fun & Learning!

 If this is your first time visiting Living Montessori Now, welcome!
 If you haven’t already, please join us on our Living Montessori Now Facebook page where you’ll find a Free Printable of the Day and lots of inspiration and ideas for parenting and teaching!
 And please follow me on Pinterest (lots of Montessori-, holiday-, and theme-related boards), Twitter (blog posts by me and others along with the Parent/Teacher Daily and other interesting information), and Google+ (post updates).
 You can find me on bloglovin’, Instagram, and YouTube, too.